Coming to Ireland

 • Proof of address

-Please note: If you’re applying for a ‘Coming to Ireland personal current account, your proof of address documents must be in English.
+Please note: If you’re applying for a current account using the ‘Coming to Ireland’ process, your proof of address documents must be in English.
 If the documents are not in English, they must be translated before you start your application.

 Here’s a list of acceptable documents.
 Then follow the on-screen instructions.
 We’ll ask you to take a selfie in the application form, so make sure you are camera ready.